 Another key principle of the workshops is the ability to ‘do your own thing’.
 Most of our workshops are run by experienced tutors (a great number of them volunteers) but the sessions remain informal, with tutors offering knowledge, guidance and feedback to students as required.
 Not only does this encourage the social value of the arts, it also means students can be creative on their own terms without the pressure of being judged by what they create.

 As well as our weekly courses we also offer regular school Holiday Workshops for children and Sunday Special classes for adults, which showcase artistic disciplines not available on a weekly basis, such as raku pottery and blacksmithing.

 Opened in 1983, the Limelight Theatre is an intimate 120-seater fringe venue, operating primarily on Friday and Saturday nights.

 The Limelight has welcomed many famous faces during it’s time, including Eddie Izzard, Jo Brand, Chris Ramsey, Théâtre de Complicite, Sally Barker and Aylesbury’s very own John Otway and Wild Willy Barrett – who were students at Queens Park School, the former incarnation of the Centre’s main building!

 The Theatre offers a diverse programme of live music, theatre and comedy.
 Monthly Blues Nights are always popular, as are our Gig Nights showcasing the best local talent.
 The Limelight is home to Aylesbury Folk Club - which runs two Friday nights a month with a blend of ‘Folk in the Annexe’ sessions and guest nights - and Unbound, the Centre’s in-house storytelling programme which presents regular community theatrical productions including the hugely-popular Queens Park Pantomime.

-The Centre has three exhibition spaces – the Main Gallery, Subway Gallery and also the Coffee Bar.
+The Centre has three exhibition spaces – the Main Gallery and Coffee Bar.
 These spaces have welcomed artists of local, national and international acclaim, with recent displays including work heralding from Spain and Zimbabwe and even the Amazon!